Chemical technology expertise

 Sample elements remaining on the sieve

-After sifting the sand on each sieve there is a small portion of sand, which is weighed on a laboratory scale.
+After sifting the sand on each sieve, there is a small portion of sand which is weighed using a laboratory scale.

 Cumulative distribution of the mass fraction of particles as a function of size in μm

-After processing the data obtained, a particle size distribution of the mass fraction of particles depending on their size is constructed.
-A logarithmic scale by size is used.
+After analyzing the data, a particle size distribution is constructed which shows the mass fraction of particles depending on their size, using a logarithmic scale for size.

-Qualitative analysis of the distribution is based on the parameters d10, d40, d50, d90, where the parameter dxx determines the minimum particle size of the 10% largest particles.
-These parameters are widely used in the task of selecting the optimal screen slot clearance to minimize sanding.
+Qualitative analysis of the distribution relies on parameters such as d10, d40, d50, and d90, where each dxx parameter determines the minimum particle size of the 10% largest particles.
+These parameters are useful in determining the optimal screen slot clearance to minimize sanding.

-To conduct the tensile tests, it is necessary to develop a formulation of a colmatizing liquid with which to stick the surface of the screen.
-The sticking effect is used to create hydraulic pressure on the screen wire winding to determine the strength of the screen structure.
-Colmatant selection is carried out on a special laboratory unit to determine colmatation.
+For the tensile tests, a colmatizing liquid must be developed to adhere the surface of the screen.
+The resulting sticking effect creates hydraulic pressure on the screen wire winding, which enables determination of the screen structure strength.
+The selection of the colmatant is conducted on a specialized laboratory unit designed to determine colmatation.

-The laboratory unit is a hydraulic cylinder with a wire screen sample fixed in its lower part.
+The laboratory unit features a hydraulic cylinder with a wire screen sample fixed in its lower part.
 The screen is made by winding the profile wire on the base tube with guides laid on it so that the clearance between the coils is 304.8 μm.
-The laboratory apparatus is designed for pumping through a sample of a colmatated composition with obtaining a fluid pressure – piston displacement diagram.
+The device is designed to pump a sample of colmatated composition through the screen to obtain a fluid pressure-piston displacement diagram.
 A mechanical press with a constant traverse speed is used to press through the composition.

 Characteristics of the laboratory unit: